ComputingStack/Uniview-OpenStack-Portal/README.md

 ## 2. Premium Alternative Dashboard

 Uniview provides a modern alternative to OpenStack Horizon and Skyline, focusing heavily on user experience (UX).
 Our goal is to offer visually enriched interfaces and a "one-click away" experience that meets the sophisticated infrastructure management needs of modern enterprises.
+Uniview engineering has nearly redesigned and rewritten every services of OpenStack with orchetrated API interaction to meet the expectations of 'Modern, Sophisticate, Complete and Automated'.

 ## 3. Making up key functionalities that are critical to success of cloud adoption